-I successfully defended my dissertation, “Humanitarian Coercion: Literature of War, Violence, and Migration,” in October 2017, and I will earn the Ph.D. in English in May 2018.
-“Humanitarian Coercion” investigates U.S. literature that chronicles a national anxiety over the humanitarian and capitalist promises embedded—and entangled—in contemporary histories of U.S. foreign and refugee policy.
+My current book project, Humanitarian Coercion: Literature of War, Violence, and Migration, investigates immigrant and refugee literatures that chronicle U.S. national anxieties over the humanitarian and capitalist promises embedded in contemporary histories of U.S. foreign and refugee policy.